 Background: Effectiveness of nurse-led peri-discharge interventions on 30-day hospital readmissions has been synthesized in previous network meta-analysis.
 However, generalizability of such results is expected to vary in health system contexts given their complexity.

 Objectives: To translate evidence-based nurse-led interventions into local-adaptable intervention options for reducing 30-day hospital readmissions with the engagement of local stakeholders, using Hong Kong as an example.

 Methods: Eighteen local healthcare stakeholders were recruited to carry out a two-step process.
 In step 1, stakeholders were invited to prioritize nurse-led interventions which are supported by existing evidence and suggest important combinations of different interventions.
 For all interventions prioritized in step 1, step 2 involved stakeholders to perform a two-round Delphi questionnaire aiming to generate consensus-based interventions appropriate to the local context.
-GRADE Evidence to Decision framework was applied to guide the decision-making process, taking into account certainty of evidence, benefits and harms, resource use, equity, acceptability, and feasibility.
+Grading of Recommendations, Assessment, Development, and Evaluations (GRADE) Evidence to Decision (EtD) framework was applied to guide the decision-making process, taking into account certainty of evidence, benefits and harms, resource use, equity, acceptability, and feasibility.